Note

 dataset.apply_model(model, label_field="predictions")

-# Log predictions to WandB
+# Log predictions to W&B

-operator = foo.get_operator("@harpreetsahota/wandb/log_model_predictions")
+log_preds = foo.get_operator("@harpreetsahota/wandb/log_model_predictions")

-result = operator(
+result = log_preds(

 dataset,